3D Texturizing – What You Need To Know

 The task of giving 3D objects color and surface characteristics falls to texture artists.
 The model’s surface should be identical to its concept art design or real-world counterpart.
 The texture artist’s task, for instance, would be to guarantee that the 3D Rocky Surface has the same color and surface characteristics as a real-world rock when rendered if the model is intended to represent a rock surface.
 Similarly, a polished metal surface ought to appear shiny.

-Different software packages have various tools and processes for adding texture to a 3D model.
+Different software packages have various tools and processes for adding texture to a 3d product animation model.
 A texture artist can manually paint textures onto a model or even use real photographs to give it a more realistic or intricate appearance.
-The texturing stage of the 3D animation pipeline includes rendering, unwrapping, texture painting, and shading.
-The rendering phase of a 3D animation will employ textured models.
+The texturing stage of the 3d product animation pipeline includes rendering, unwrapping, texture painting, and shading.
+The rendering phase of a 3d product animation will employ textured models.

 What are the goals of texturization?